-- Dual undergraduate/graduate programs enable admitted undergraduate students to begin taking specified graduate courses during their senior year (or earlier in some cases) and count the coursework towards both the undergraduate and graduate degree.
+- Dual undergraduate/graduate programs enable admitted undergraduate students to begin taking specified graduate courses during their senior year (or earlier in some cases) and count the coursework towards both the undergraduate and graduate degrees.

 - Dual graduate programs enable admitted students to use specified coursework from one graduate or professional degree program to also count toward another program.